 - In the upper part of the Website Protection page, select the domain name for which you want to configure the whitelist.

-- Click the Bot Management tab and find the Data Risk Control section.
-Set the following parameters and click Settings.
+- Click the Bot Management tab, find the Data Risk Control section, and then click Settings.

-- Strict Interception: If WAF determines that the workloads are under attack, visitors are required to pass strict two-factor authentication.
+- Strict Interception: If WAF detects that your website is under attack, requests are required to pass strict multi-factor authentication.

-- Block: If WAF determines that the workloads are under attack, visitors are required to pass two-factor authentication.
+- Block: If WAF detects that your website is under attack, requests are required to pass multi-factor authentication.

-- Warn: If WAF determines that the workloads are under attack, requests are forwarded to
+- Warn: If WAF detects that your website is under attack, requests are forwarded to your

-A newly added request takes effect after 10 minutes.
-You can view newly added requests in the request list, and modify or delete the URL based on your business requirements.
+A newly added URL takes effect in about 10 minutes.
+You can view the newly added URL in the URL list.
+You can also modify or delete the URL based on your business requirements.

-- On the Data Risk Control page, click the Protection Request tab, and then click Add Protection Request.
+- On the Data Risk Control page, click the Protection Request tab and click Add Protection Request.

 - Click Confirm.

 After data risk control is enabled, you can use Log Service for WAF to monitor the protection results.
 For more information, see View protection results.